 Whether a debt appears on a credit report does not establish legal liability for the debt.
 The opposite is also true: You may have legal liability for a debt not reported to the credit reporting agencies.
 Credit reports are not legal records of every debt a person owes.

 Get No-Cost Copies of Your Credit Reports

 The best way to determine the date of first delinquency is to obtain a copy of your credit report from each of the three major credit reporting agencies — Equifax, Experian, and TransUnion — through AnnualCreditReport.com.
 Your credit reports should list the date that each of the accounts in question were charged off by the original creditor.
 Even if the accounts have been sold to a third party collection agent, your credit reports should still reflect the original date of first delinquency, which starts the 7-year clock.

 Debt collectors are not allowed to change the date of first delinquency on accounts they purchase, so the fact your accounts bought and sold should make no difference in the length of time these accounts will appear on your credit reports.
 However, unscrupulous debt collectors change dates of first delinquency in an effort to keep old accounts on consumers’ credit reports longer than 7½ years.

 If a collection agent is reporting an inaccurate date of first delinquency, contact the original creditor to determine the date you last made a payment on the account.
-If a debt collector is reporting a date of first delinquency different from that being reported by the original creditor, dispute the credit report listing with the consumer credit reporting bureaus.
+If a debt collector reports a date of first delinquency different from that being reported by the original creditor, dispute the credit report listing with the consumer credit reporting bureaus.
 See the Federal Trade Commission document FTC Facts for Consumers: How to Dispute Credit Report Errors for more information.